NoahBres/LearnRoadRunner/docs/trajectories.md

 ```

 This is your main trajectory building interface.
 We create a `Trajectory` object named `myTrajectory`.
-We do so by callling the `trajectoryBuilder()` function from `drive`.
+We do so by calling the `trajectoryBuilder()` function from `drive`.
 This just automatically passes in our constraints.

 We pass in a starting pose: `new Pose2d()`.
 This is the same as doing `new Pose2d(0, 0, 0)`, so creating a pose at x: 0, y: 0, and heading: 0 degrees.